mrazjava/booklink-openlibrary/README.md

 * [Lombok](https://projectlombok.org/)
 * [MongoDB](https://www.mongodb.com/)

+## Versioning
+Version number of this software program follows the format of `YYYYMM` matching a monthly release period of data dumps from openlibrary.org.
+Since schema of data dumps is regularly extended, software needs to be updated to be compatiblie.
+We can check tags to track up to which point in time is our software compatible with a data dump from openlibrary.org.

+Even if there were no changes required after a new dump release from openlibary.org, this software will be tagged to indicate compatibility.

 ## Quick Start
 See `application.yml` for available configuration options.
 Each spring boot config is driven by environment variable.